ansleybrown1337/bayes-sampler-comparison/README.md

 ![Figure 2: Edge-of-Field Runoff Monitoring Setup](figs/eof.png)
 *Figure 2.* Edge-of-Field Runoff Monitoring Setup.
 The LCS and commercial sampler are located at the bottom of the field, near an installed furrow flume.
 Grab samples are collected by hand from water flowing through the furrow flume.
 The LCS and commercial sampler use the same flume for flow measurement.

+Four sampling methods were compared overall:

+1. **LCS:** low-cost automated sampler developed at CSU sampling hourly into a composite bottle - [GitHub Repository Found Here](https://github.com/CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler)
+2. **ISCO:** commercial automated sampler sampling hourly into a composite bottle
+3. **GBH:** water collected by hand each hour and put into a composite bottle
+4. **GB:** water collected by hand only at the “first flush”, the first hour into an event, and the last hour of an event

+### Collected Data characteristics
+- Events: 6 Irrigations, 2 Storms
+- For each event:
+  - Each sampling method collected a primary and duplicate sample
+  - Water was taken to our lab, preserved, and tested for 9 analytes
+- 310 unique water samples collected in total
+  - 6 irrigations * 6 plots * 4 methods * 2 samples = 288
+  - Storm 1 = 6 plots * 1 method * 2 samples = 18
+  - Storm 2 = 2 plots * 1 method * 2 samples = 4
+- Only LCS collected the storms b/c the ISCOs had no modem, and personnel could not be present to sample manually  missing data problem (191 points)

 ### Water Quality Analysis
 Water samples collected from all sampling methods will be analyzed for the following as per NRCS Conservation Evaluation and Monitoring Activity (CEMA) 201 (NRCS, 2012): Ammonium Nitrogen (EPA 350.1), Nitrate-Nitrite (EPA353.2), Total Phosphorus (EPA365.2), Total Kjeldahl Nitrogen (A4500-NH3), Orthophosphate as P (EPA300), and Total Suspended Solids (EPA160.2).
 Additionally, the AWQP added the following tests to encompass salinity, pH, and biological measurements: Total Dissolved Solids (EPA 160.1), specific conductance (EPA 120.1), and pH (EPA 150.1).